Search

 As under the previous rules, a worker can carry over a maximum of 1.6 weeks’ paid annual leave, provided their employer permits this.
 Additionally, if a worker gets more than 5.6 weeks’ leave, their employer may allow them to carry over any untaken contractual leave.

-However, to avoid uncertainty, the new rules ensure that workers can carry over some or all of any unused leave they were unable to take because of absence due to sick leave, or maternity or other parental leave.
+However, to avoid uncertainty, the new rules from April 2024 ensure that workers can carry over some or all of any unused leave they were unable to take because of absence due to sick leave, or maternity or other parental leave.
 The new rules also clarify that irregular hours and part-year workers are allowed to carry over any accrued untaken leave in these circumstances.

 Finally, if an employer is in default of the rules, the worker will have a right to carry forward holiday.
 This could be where the employer either fails to recognise a worker’s right to paid annual leave, or fails to give the worker a reasonable opportunity to take that leave or inform them that any leave not taken, which cannot be carried forward, will be lost.